UpamanyuRoy/PRODIGY_DS_04/README.md

    - Apply stemming or lemmatization to normalize the text.

 3. Sentiment Analysis:
-   - Use pre-trained sentiment analysis libraries like TextBlob, VADER, or NLTK to assign sentiment scores.
+   - Use pre-trained sentiment analysis libraries like `TextBlob`, `VADER`, or `NLTK` to assign sentiment scores.
    - Alternatively, apply machine learning models for sentiment classification.
    - Categorize sentiments into positive, negative, and neutral based on sentiment scores.